beemster/SocialSend/README.md

 # invocation

-To start using it, just run it as follows:
+To start using it, run it as follows:

-docker run -v /path/to/send-config-dir:/home/send/.send [-d|-it] bram/socialsend"
+docker run -v /path/to/send-config-dir:/home/send/.send [-d|-it] bram/socialsend

 Configs will be created.